About healthcare identifiers

 The Healthcare Identifiers Framework Project aims to increase the use of healthcare identifiers.

-The key objective of the project is to:
+The main objective of the project is to:

 - ensure the HI Act and HI Service work in a modern healthcare environment

-- provide regulatory support to deliver high-quality healthcare services
+- give regulatory support to deliver high-quality healthcare services

 - meet strategic, policy, program, and operational goals.

-We want to ensure the identifiers are used across:
+We want to ensure the use of identifiers across:

 - health